props-sh/props/CONTRIBUTING.md

 - Clone your forked repository locally (`git clone https://github.com/[USERNAME]/props`)
 - Add this repo as an upstream: `git remote add upstream https://github.com/props-sh/props`

+## Install the Git Hooks

+Before writing any code, install the project's git hooks with `gradle gitHooks`, ensuring that any code you contribute is properly formatted and checked for any errors.

 ## Usual actions

 - Build the project with: `gradle build`